0x77ff/Auto-Wallpaper-Changer/README.md

 # Auto-Wallpaper-Changer
-A simple python script that changes the users wallpaper every time the pc is turned on
+A simple python script that changes the users wallpaper every time the pc is turned on./ a